Understanding Post Depth and Footing Size for Strong Fences

 Gate drags or won’t latch even after adjustment

-Rails/panels popping fasteners repeatedly
+Rails or panels popping fasteners repeatedly

-Ready for an estimate?
+Ready for an Estimate?

-Send us your address and a couple photos.
+Send us your address and a couple of photos.
 We’ll recommend the right depths and footing sizes for your fence height, layout, and exposure.

 Keywords we naturally cover: fence post depth, footing size, wind load, gates, Molalla, Clackamas County, Marion County.